COVID-19 pandemic in the San Francisco Bay Area: Transportation

 Caltrain's ridership dropped by 75% in the first half of March, prior to the Bay Area–wide shelter-in-place order taking effect, then dropped further to only five percent of normal levels, resulting in losses of $9,000,000 per month.
 Due to low ridership, Caltrain suspended Baby Bullet service on March 13.
 On March 26, it further reduced weekday service from 92 trains per day to 42, suspending Limited service.

 The Peninsula Corridor Joint Powers Board, which operates Caltrain, had been planning to propose a one-eighth-cent sales tax for voter approval later in the year, to provide an estimated $108,000,000 of dedicated funding for the system, which currently relies on rider fares for 70% of its revenue.
 In July, after the San Francisco Board of Supervisors initially declined to consider the ballot proposal, citing concerns about the system's governance structure, Caltrain officials warned that the agency would run out of operating funds and be forced to suspend service by the end of the year.
 In August, San Mateo County officials agreed to make Caltrain more independent from SamTrans in exchange for places the sales tax on the ballot.
 In June 2021, Caltrain announced that electric service would be delayed to late 2024 partly due to supply chain disruptions during the pandemic.

 On May 4, the Santa Clara Valley Transportation Authority began requiring every rider to wear a face covering, such as a cloth face mask, to reduce the risk of transmission.

 The San Francisco Municipal Railway reduced bus service to core routes and suspended Muni Metro service.

 On March 21, state-owned toll bridges in the Bay Area stopped accepting cash in favor of open road tolling via FasTrak and paying by plate.
 FasTrak also temporarily suspended late fees and collections.

 On April 29, Lyft discontinued its electric scooter service in San Jose and Oakland in conjunction with a major round of layoffs.
 Lyft continued to operate its Bay Wheels bike sharing service.

+Casual carpooling ended in March 2020.
+As of November 2022 it has not resumed.